hungrypc/notes/root/graphql/schemas_and_queries.md

 2. Posts
 3. Comments

-In GraphQL, these are known as **Types**, which are things that we define when creating our GraphQL API.
+In GraphQL, these are known as **types** - things that we define when creating our GraphQL API.
 On top of this, we also define fields associated with each type - *individual pieces of data we want to store*.

 For a User, we might want to track: